 Therefore,

+The crosslink operation above is shown below.

 Example 16.9 Crosslink Example

 The Example 16.13 is illustrated in Figure 16.8 by Karnaugh map.
 The crosslink operation can be used in the minimization of logic functions in some canonical forms based on EXOR logic, for instance, in the Generalized Reed Muller form [29], as well as the general-purpose AND/EXOR expression (non-canonical), called ESOPs.
 The function.